CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/ssh/sshlogs.md

 ---
 title: "SshLogs"
 linkTitle: "SshLogs"
-description: "Used to represent logs returned by a ssh command."
+description: "Used to represent logs returned by an SSH command."
 weight: 1
 ---